Erastuskanyatta/working-with-the-database/index.md

 ```bash
 $ sudo nano index.php
 ```
-After clicking enter, a page with the title `index.php` will be opened.
-Since this is not the best place to have our `index.php` code we will close this page and use another suitable code editor.
+After clicking enter, a page with the title `index.php` will open.
+Close this page and use another suitable code editor.
 To close click(ctrl+O)followed by (ctrl+enter) followed by(ctrl+x).
 This will take you back to the terminal.

 Create a second file;
 ```bash